C-PINN: A neural network framework based on the Cord\`{e}s condition for solving linear and fully nonlinear equations in non-divergence form and its applications: Numerical experiments

 In this experiment, we solve the following nonlinear HJB equations on the domain $\Omega = (-\pi, \pi) \times (-\pi, \pi)$:

 where

 and

 We take the index set $ \varLambda =\{ 1,2 \}$ and define the coefficients as $\boldsymbol{b}_1 = \boldsymbol{b}_2 = (1,0), c_1 = c_2 = 1 $.
 The source functions $f_1$ and $f_2$ are chosen to fit the exact solution $ u(x_1 , x_2) = \sin(x_1) \sin(x_2) $.
-In Table \ref{tab:ex6}, we present the numerical errors of the solutions obtained using C-PINN and PINN methods, together with the time required per iteration(ms/iter).
+In Table \ref{tab:ex6}, we present the numerical cost of the solutions obtained using C-PINN and PINN methods.
 As is shown in Fig \ref{fig:ex6}, it is evident that our method effectively solves HJB equations.
 This accuracy improvement is further corroborated by the optimization dynamics in Fig. \ref{fig:gn8}, which demonstrates the significantly enhanced landscape smoothness and gradient stability of C-PINN.

 Building upon the results for HJB equations, we further investigate the MA equations, which serves as a prototypical example of fully nonlinear PDEs with strong structural constraints.
 Compared to HJB equations, the MA equations introduce additional challenges due to its highly nonlinear and degenerate nature.
 This example provides a more stringent benchmark for evaluating the robustness and generality of the proposed method.